Exploring near-optimal energy systems with stakeholders: a novel approach for participatory modelling: Discussion

-We use the near-optimal feasible space of an energy system model to generate 56,050 alternative energy system designs for Longyearbyen, Svalbard.
+We use the near-optimal feasible space of an energy system model to generate 56,050 different energy system designs for Longyearbyen, Svalbard.
 These system configurations were presented to 126 local citizens who explored different investments in energy system components through an interactive interface.
 It allowed the participants to explore trade-offs between and implications of different options.
-Compared to previous interactive modelling tools \cite{volkenPerspectivesInformedCitizen2018,holzerSwissElectricitySupply2023}, the deeper integration through near-optimal modelling incorporated system interactions of different components as well as intermittency of renewables.
+Compared to previous interactive modelling tools \cite{volkenPerspectivesInformedCitizen2018,holzerSwissElectricitySupply2023,duboisInformedCitizenPanels2019,xexakisAreInteractiveWebtools2019,xexakisModelsWrongTrack2020,flackeInteractivePlanningSupport2017,allenCarbonReductionScenarios2013,demskiEffectsExemplarScenarios2017}, applying near-optimal modelling for participatory exercises involving stakeholders allows retaining system interactions of different components as well as intermittency of renewables.
 Most critically, this approach limits the decision space to feasible system configurations.
 This prevents users from selecting systems that fail to reliably supply energy, which is of utmost importance in vulnerable communities like Longyearbyen.
+Additionally, this framework opens up for discussing a diversity of options which cost-optimal scenarios overlook, reducing researcher bias, especially if stakeholders are involved at an early stage of the modelling process.

 Stated and revealed preferences in the modelling (also figure \ref{fig:invest_spread}) demonstrate that participants do not only care about the cost of their energy (system).
 Most participants state to balance at least three priorities, hinting at the complexity of several simultaneous trade-offs when making decisions.
 The common, narrow focus on cost optimality in energy modelling and policymaking is therefore potentially overlooking near-optimal solutions with higher social acceptance.
 The interface we present gives stakeholders the opportunity to interact with options and trade-offs, as well as to explore their priorities and how to achieve them.
 At the same time, it adds the system knowledge and techno-economic value of energy system modelling.